bp-ventures/stcli/README.md

 * usable from a secured server
 * for testing deposits and withdrawals
 * fully command line text based
+* keep on a USB key and run under tails
+* multisig that can be used on a read only linux box

-THIS APP IS MADE FOR TESTING PURPOSES
+THIS APP IS MADE FOR TESTING PURPOSES AUTHORS TAKE NO RESPONSIBILITY FOR USE

 ### Prerequisites